SAP/olingo-jpa-processor-v4/README.md

 </dependency>
 ```

-# Limitations
+## Limitations

-The project is still in the state of incubation, so some incompatible changes my come up, see To-Do.
-Nevertheless feel free to use the JPA processor where ever it helps.
+The core of this project became stable.
+Some of the addons are still in the state of incubation, so some incompatible changes my come up.
+Nevertheless feel free to use the JPA processor and the addons where ever it helps.

-# How to obtain support
+## How to obtain support

 For bugs, questions and ideas for enhancement please open an issue in github.

-# To-Do (upcoming-changes)
+## To-Do (upcoming-changes)

 The flowing extensions/changes are planned:

+* Tenant depended metadata
 * Enable hooks for retrieving data
 * Support of $ref
 * ETag on $metadata